 When your application has been processed, HMRC will post your employer reference number and tax office reference number to your registered office.
 You will need these details to complete your company payroll and PAYE submissions to HMRC.

-Using employees’ tax codes and National Insurance category letters, your payroll provider or payroll software will calculate how much Income Tax and NIC (if any) is owed.
-This includes your employer’s NIC on each employee’s wages above £169/week.
+Using employees’ tax codes and National Insurance category letters, your payroll provider or payroll software will calculate how much Income Tax and NIC (if any) are owed.
+This includes employers’ NIC that your company must pay on each employee’s wages above £175/week.

 Other deductions may also need to be made, including pension contributions, student loan repayments, child maintenance payments, and Payroll Giving donations.

 You will report these payments and deductions to HMRC online on a Full Payment Submission (FPS) on or before each payday, and you must pay any deductions to HMRC on a monthly basis.
 However, if you are a small employer expecting to pay less than £1500 per month, you can arrange to pay HMRC quarterly (i.e. every 3 months).